liquidcarbon/puppy/README.md

 Puppy is a transparent wrapper around [pixi](https://github.com/prefix-dev/pixi/) and [uv](https://github.com/astral-sh/uv), two widely used Rust-based tools that belong together.

+Puppy installs python, creates projects and virtual environments, and launches notebook properly linked to venvs.

 ## Get started

 To start, you need only `curl` / `iwr` and an empty folder; pup and friends will handle the rest.

-Puppy preps the folder to house python, in complete isolation from system or any other python on your system:

-1) ✨ pixi installs core components: python, uv, click
-2) ⚙ runner/installer `pup.sh` / `pup.ps1` is placed into `~/.pixi/bin` (the only folder that goes on PATH)
-3) 🐶 `pup.py` is the python/[click](https://github.com/pallets/click) CLI that wraps pixi and uv commands
-4) 🟣 `pup new` and `pup add` use uv to handle projects, packages and virtual environments
-5) 🥳 `pup play` creates and launches notebooks (marimo or jupyter) properly linked to the virtual environments

 ### Linux